Adam Griger: Zemplín Michalovce

 Griger made his Fortuna Liga debut for Zemplín Michalovce against Spartak Trnava on 8 August 2020.

 LASK

 On 22 December 2020, he joined Linz-based LASK of the Austrian Bundesliga.

 Loan to Cagliari

 On 1 September 2022, Griger was loaned by Italian club Cagliari, with an option to buy.
 He was initially assigned to the club's Under-19 (Primavera) squad.
 He received his first call-up to the senior squad on 5 November 2022 for the game against Südtirol.

+Granada

+In September 2023, Griger signed for Club Recreativo Granada, the reserve side of Granada.

+Loan to Hradec Králové

+On 10 September 2024, Griger was loaned by Czech club Hradec Králové, with an option to buy.

+Hradec Králové

+On 30 April 2025, Griger signed a multi-year contract with Hradec Králové.

 International career

 In December 2022, Griger was first recognised in a Slovak senior national team nomination and was immediately shortlisted by Francesco Calzona for prospective players' training camp at NTC Senec, even before his nomination for Slovak U21 feeder team.

+Griger represented Slovakia at the 2022 UEFA European Under-19 Championship and the 2023 FIFA U-20 World Cup.